Mitch Garver Preview, Player Props: Rangers vs. Twins

 Mitch Garver At The Plate

-- He has gone deep in 19.3% of his games this season, and 5.5% of his trips to the dish.
+- He has gone deep in 20.0% of his games this year, and 5.5% of his plate appearances.

-- Garver has picked up an RBI in 38.6% of his games this year, with two or more RBI in 10.5% of his games.
-He has also plated three or more runs in three contests.
+- In 38.3% of his games this season, Garver has had at least one RBI.
+He's picked up more than one in 10.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.